2023–24 Louisiana Ragin' Cajuns women's basketball team

 The 2023–24 Louisiana Ragin' Cajuns women's basketball team represented the University of Louisiana at Lafayette during the 2023–24 NCAA Division I women's basketball season.
-The Ragin' Cajuns, led by twelfth-year head coach Garry Brodhead, played all home games at the Cajundome in Lafayette, Louisiana, along with the Louisiana Ragin' Cajuns men's basketball team.
+The Ragin' Cajuns, led by twelfth-year head coach Garry Brodhead, played all home games at the Cajundome in Lafayette, Louisiana.
 They were members of the Sun Belt Conference.

+The Ragin' Cajuns finished the season 17–14, 10–8 in the Sun Belt play, to finish in a three-way tie for fifth place.
+They were defeated by third-seeded James Madison in the semifinals of the Sun Belt tournament.

 Previous season

 The Ragin' Cajuns finished the 2022–23 season 16–15, 10–8 in Sun Belt play, to finish seventh in the conference.
 They made it to the 2023 Sun Belt Conference women's basketball tournament where they ultimately lost to Appalachian State in the second round.
 They were not invited to any additional postseason play.